Sadiq al-Shirazi: Marja'iyya

-After his brother, Muhammad passed away in 2001, he succeeded him as marja'.
+After his brother, Muhammad, died in 2001, he succeeded him as marja'.

 al-Shirazi believes not against the Guardianship of the Islamic Jurist in principle, but opposes how the supreme leaders have carried out the concept by concentrating all state control in a single jurist who is virtually impossible to remove from power.

-Clashes with Iranian regime
+Clashes with Iranian Government

 al-Shirazi's marja'iyya was relatively quieter than his late brothers.
 However, after the emergence of controversial Kuwaiti cleric, Yasser al-Habib, and his claimed affiliation with al-Shirazi–al-Shirazi's marja'iyya was placed under scrutiny.
 Iranian hardliner and Khamenei’s official representative to UK, Mohsen Araki, has accused al-Shirazi of “receiving funds from Britain and Saudi Arabia”, and is “aggravated” by al-Shirazi's efforts for the al-Askari shrine on the last Friday of Ramadan, instead of supporting or rallying for Khomeini’s Quds day.

 al-Shirazi has never denied anyone's self-proclaimed affiliations to him, but has announced that no person or body represents him, other than Marjayeat TV, which represents his official opinion.
-Most accusations made against al-Shirazi are a result of his independence and criticism of Iran's ruling establishment.

 al-Shirazi's followers form the Shia majority in Saudi Arabia, under the leadership of Sheikh Hassan al-Saffar, an activist and proponent of sectarian reconciliation.